-Negative contributions to profits are taken into account when setting bonuses and pro rata deferrals, which may cause the variable remuneration to be reduced, cancelled, or clawed back in a period lasting no more than two years after payment of the final deferred installment.
+Negative contributions to profits are taken into account when setting bonuses and setting pro rata deferred bonuses and at the end of the retention periods, which may cause the variable remuneration to be reduced or forfeited in full.
+In cases where the variable remuneration is forfeited in full, DZ PRIVATBANK is also entitled to claw back any variable remuneration already paid to risk takers.
 Variable remuneration is not considered to be vested during the deferral and retention periods.